zaida04/zaida04/README.md

 <h4 align="center">Known as "Nico"</h5>
 <h3 align="center">Hobbyist and Student 👨‍🎓</h3>

+Howdy there!
+I've been coding since middle school and have personal interests in building Discord bots, APIs, and creating API wrappers.
+I take great pride in my work and am always down to learn new stuff and use new resources.

 -----
 ### Currently rockin':
 * [`TypeScript 🧰`] and [`JavaScript 💡`] using the [`Node.js ⚙️`] Runtime.
 Learned by spending years fooling around with Discord bots, APIs, and HTTP Servers